Incompressible Knowledge Probes: Estimating Black-Box LLM Parameter Counts via Factual Capacity: Methodology

 \textbf{Judge.} Gemini 3 Flash Preview classifies each response.
 Non-researcher probes (Wikidata, LLM-generated, manual) use a 3-way judge: CORRECT, REFUSAL (``I don't know''), or WRONG (confident incorrect answer).
 Researcher subfield probes use a 4-way \emph{evidence-aware} judge that consumes the per-researcher evidence bundle (Section~\ref{sec:setup}, Appendix~\ref{app:probes}): CORRECT\_STRONG (right subfield \emph{and} cites a verifiable evidence item---paper title fragment, named system, venue, affiliation, or co-author), CORRECT\_WEAK (right subfield only, no specific evidence; or correct evidence with adjacent-but-not-listed subfield), WRONG (subfield outside \{primary, secondary\} or fabricated specifics), or REFUSAL.

 \textbf{Per-probe score.} Each probe scores in $\{+1.0,\; +0.5,\; 0,\; \lambda\}$:

-We use $\lambda = -1.0$ throughout, which is the value that maximizes calibration $R^2$ on the open-weight set (sensitivity sweep in Appendix~\ref{app:lambda}: $R^2$ peaks between $\lambda \in [-0.5, -1.0]$, with LOO 3$\times$-retention rising to $94.4\%$ at $\lambda = -1.0$ vs.\ $93.3\%$ at $-0.5$).
-The strict ordering STRONG $>$ WEAK $>$ REFUSAL $>$ WRONG makes confident bluffing strictly worse than refusing, so a calibrated honest model beats an aggressive bluffer at the same knowledge level.
+We use $\lambda = 0$ (no penalty) throughout: IKP accuracy is then simply the fraction of probed facts a model answers correctly, with \emph{no} scoring hyperparameter to tune and \emph{no} per-tier flooring decision (per-tier scores are $\text{correct}/\text{total} \geq 0$ by construction, so flooring is a no-op).
+This is a \emph{parsimony principle}, not a convenience: we take the parameter-free operating point unless a nonzero penalty materially improves the calibration---which it does not (Appendix~\ref{app:lambda}: across $\lambda \in [0,-2]$ the fit varies by ${\leq}0.03$ in $R^2$ while estimates swing $2$--$3\times$ by vendor, and the flooring choice under a negative penalty can itself inflate frontier estimates several-fold).
+Readers who prefer a hallucination-aware score can read the calibration and per-model estimates under any $\lambda$ from Table~\ref{tab:lambda-sweep}.
+At $\lambda = 0$ the researcher judge's four verdicts collapse to STRONG ($1.0$) $>$ WEAK ($0.5$) $>$ REFUSAL $=$ WRONG ($0$): the evidence-aware STRONG/WEAK distinction is retained, and a wrong subfield guess scores the same as an honest ``I don't know.''

-\textbf{Aggregate accuracy.} Per-tier score is the mean per-probe score in that tier.
-Overall accuracy is the unweighted mean of the seven per-tier scores.
-Per-tier scores are not floored at zero in the released results---a strongly-bluffing model can score negative on T6/T7---to preserve the bluff signal in the calibration; this is a change from earlier versions of IKP that floored at zero.
-The mean-of-tier-means construction prevents hard-tier behavior from erasing easy-tier knowledge.
+\textbf{Aggregate accuracy.} Per-tier score is the mean per-probe score in that tier; overall accuracy is the unweighted mean of the seven per-tier scores, so hard-tier behavior cannot erase easy-tier knowledge.
+Per-tier scores are not floored at zero (under a negative penalty a strong bluffer can score negative), preserving the bluff signal; at the default $\lambda=0$ this is moot, as scores are $\geq 0$.